forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 **Do we have all transactions in a City?** If we don't we cannot estimate a capacity of a parking location and how many spots are occupied.

-**Does enforcement works good?** In worse case (when there is no enforcement)drivers won't pay for parking.
+**Does enforcement work good?** In worse case (when there is no enforcement)drivers won't pay for parking.
 This will lead to situation where we see that there are 5 free parking spots, however they are occupied without paying.

-**Transactions reflect exect parking duration?** There are cases when driver buys 20 minutes to park but leaves after 10 minutes.
+**Transactions reflect exact parking duration?** There are cases when driver buys 20 minutes to park but leaves after 10 minutes.
 In couple minutes this spot gets occupied by another car that also creates a transaction.
 That can influence our estimations of parking space capacity by making it bigger.

-**Are there special tariffs?** In a case when resedents don't pay for the parking they will occupy a spot but it will not create a transaction.
-In residential area we will see many free spots that are occupied by resedents in reality.
+**Are there special tariffs?** In a case when residents don't pay for the parking they will occupy a spot but it will not create a transaction.
+In residential area we will see many free spots that are occupied by residents in reality.

 ```mermaid
 graph TD